Richardson Office Campus

 Long Wharf completed modest capital improvements to expand and better utilize the ground floor retail and lease-up the remaining office space.
 The investment benefited from Long Wharf’s attractive acquisition basis combined with the deep infill location and positive fundamentals in the submarket.
-Given the substantial rebound in pricing for office properties in San Francisco, we sold the fully leased building ahead of schedule for a substantial gain.
+Given the substantial rebound in pricing for office properties in San Francisco, in December 2012 we sold the fully leased building ahead of schedule for a substantial gain.

 In November 2011, an institutional fund subadvised by Long Wharf Real Estate Partners acquired a 953,000 square foot, three building office complex in the Central Expressway submarket of Dallas, TX.
 The complex is located along the North Central Expressway with immediate access to the DART line and light rail, and in close proximity to Southern Methodist University and the George W. Bush Library, which is under construction.
 The submarket is characterized by both low vacancy and high barriers to entry, and serves as a low cost alternative to the Preston Center and Uptown submarkets.